prettyboy42/tritoninferenceserver-vllm/docs/user_guide/model_repository.md

 Configuration](model_configuration.md#auto-generated-model-configuration)
 for more information.

+Each <model-name> directory may include an optional sub-directory configs.
+Within the configs directory there must be zero or more <custom-config-file>
+with .pbtxt file extension.
+For more information about how the custom model configuration is handled by Triton see [Custom Model Configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#custom-model-configuration).

 Each <model-name> directory must have at least one numeric sub-directory representing a version of the model.
 For more information about how the model versions are handled by Triton see [Model Versions](#model-versions).
 Each model is executed by a specific [backend](https://github.com/triton-inference-server/backend/blob/main/README.md).
 Within each version sub-directory there must be the files required by